 The Royal Botanical Gardens at Kew

-As the Royal Botanical Gardens at Kew figure into one of the important scenes in Murder at Kensington Palace, I thought it would be fun to take you on a short walk through its early history . . .
+As the Royal Botanical Gardens at Kew figure into one of the important scenes in both MURDER AT THE ROYAL BOTANIC GARDENS and MURDER AT KENSINGTON PALACE, I thought it would be fun to take you on a short walk through its early history . . .

 The seeds for this spectacular botanical enclave were sowed in the 16th century when Henry VII established a palace and royal hunting grounds on a swatch of land by the River Thames in Richmond.
 It became a summer retreat for the royals, which in turn drew courtiers to build their own fancy houses in the area.